micmejia/bible-dump/NKJV/Ezekiel/Ezek 3.md

 And you, O son of man, surely they will put ropes on you and bind you with them, so that you cannot go out among them.

 ###### 26
-I will make your tongue cling to the roof of your mouth, so that you shall be mute and not be [^c]one to rebuke them, for they _are_ a rebellious house.
+I will make your tongue cling to the roof of your mouth, so that you shall be mute and not be one to rebuke them, for they _are_ a rebellious house.

 ###### 27
 But when I speak with you, I will open your mouth, and you shall say to them, 'Thus says the Lord God.'
 He who hears, let him hear; and he who refuses, let him refuse; for they _are_ a rebellious house.